 2.4 Wholesale communities

-Wholesale forums will help you not only find suppliers, but gain additional insights and insider information on the market and potential suppliers.
+Wholesale forums will help you not only find sellers, but gain additional insights and insider information on the market and potential sellers.

-Professional networks and Industry Associations provide Member Association Lists with links to the websites of many different industry wholesaler associations.
+Professional networks and Industry Associations provide Member Association Lists with links to the websites of many different industry wholesale vendor associations.

 Leverage Social Media: